 Every year a Household Survey of all homes in the Bwindi area is conducted to measure the progress of the Community Health interventions led by the Hospital.
 To see the latest survey click here

 So many people in the Bwindi area cannot reach the Hospital because of the poor roads and the absence of public transport.
-We look after people who come from a days walk in any direction, and our outreach programmes reach out to the most remote parts of the Bwindi region.
+We look after people who come from a days walk in any direction, and our outreach programs reach out to the most remote parts of the Bwindi region.

 Amazingly we struggle to raise the money to run these brilliant community health programmes.
 When visitors come to the Hospital they see our buildings and think that the people in Bwindi get decent health care.
-But if you travel into the local villages and see children collecting water from muddy pools, people who are too poor to have a mosquito net and Batwa pygmies without proper sanitation facilities you realise immediately that health improvement begins in the home.
+But if you travel into the local villages and see children collecting water from muddy pools, people who are too poor to have a mosquito net and Batwa pygmies without proper sanitation facilities you realize immediately that health improvement begins in the home.
 This is where we have to be too.

 - Dr. Birungi Mutahunga, Executive Director